 Because each ball is so small, one box of baby cereal should get you pretty far—I was able to make seven balls of play dough with mine while I was experimenting with quantities, and I still had enough left over to make at least one or two more!

-Place 3 tablespoons of applesauce in a small bowl and stir in some food colouring.
+Place 3 tablespoons of applesauce in a small bowl and stir in some food coloring.

 This recipe only makes a small amount of play dough, so a little goes a long way.
-I used about 4 drops of liquid food colouring and the colour was quite vibrant; I also made a batch using gel food colouring and only needed a few small squirts.
+I used about 4 drops of liquid food coloring and the color was quite vibrant; I also made a batch using gel food coloring and only needed a few small squirts.

 It is really up to you to choose how much you want to use.
-And if ever you’re not happy with how vibrant the colour is, you can always knead some more colouring into the finished play dough!
+And if ever you’re not happy with how vibrant the color is, you can always knead some more coloring into the finished play dough!

 3. Stir Wet Ingredients into Dry Ingredients

-Pour the coloured applesauce, along with 2 teaspoons of vegetable oil, into the dry mixture.
+Pour the colored applesauce, along with 2 teaspoons of vegetable oil, into the dry mixture.
 Then, stir them together with a spoon as best you can.

 If ever you have trouble combining the ingredients with a spoon, don’t worry—that’s totally normal.
 Just stir them as much as you can, then move on to the next step.